beepnl/BEEP/public/docs/source/.compare.md

 Legacy method, used by legacy webapp to store weight calibration value e.g.[w_v_kg_per_val] in Influx database, to lookup and calculate [weight_kg] at incoming measurement value storage

 At the next measurement coming in, calibrate each weight sensor with it's part of a given weight.
-Because the measurements can come in only each hour/ 3hrs, set a value to trigger the calcuylation on next measurement
+Because the measurements can come in only each hour/ 3hrs, set a value to trigger the calculation on next measurement

 1. If $next_measurement == true: save 'calibrating' = true in Influx with the sensor key
 2. If $next_measurement == false: save 'calibrating' = false in Influx with the sensor key and...
-3. Get the last measured weight values for this sensor key, Divide the given weight (in kg) with the amount of sensor values > 1.0 (assuming the weight is evenly distributed) Calculate the multiplier per sensor by dividing the multiplier = weight_part / (value - offset) Save the multiplier as $sensor_name.'_kg_per_val' in Influx
+3. Get the last measured weight values for this sensor key, Divide the given weight (in kg) with the amount of sensor values > 1.0 (assuming the weight is evenly distributed) Calculate the multiplier per sensor by dividing the multiplier = weight_part / (value - offset) Save the multiplier as $device_name.'_kg_per_val' in Influx

 > Example request: